In a Crisis

 Referred to additional outpatient resources

-If not deemed a threat to ourselves or others, we will not be admitted to hospital and instead will be referred to other outside resources.
+If not deemed a threat to yourself or others, you will not be admitted to hospital and instead will be referred to other outside resources.
 In this case, it’s important to follow up with the referred supports, and also with a family doctor.